aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/tutorials/training/zero1_gpt2.rst

 in
 https://github.com/huggingface/transformers/tree/main/examples/pytorch/language-modeling.
 It incorporates the Accelerate https://github.com/huggingface/accelerate.
-Given its experimental stage, some modifications are needed, along with the bridge code to XLA.
+Given its beta stage, some modifications are needed, along with the bridge code to XLA.
 Particularly, some workarounds to support Accelerate for the training script are listed in "Known Issues Workarounds and Limitations" below.